jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter2.md

 ## From Kernel Language to Practical Language

 Kernel language is too minimal.
-Syntactic sugar and linguistic abstracions can be added to make it more complete.
+Syntactic sugar and linguistic abstractions can be added to make it more complete.

 ### Expression